-- Matching of biometric samples against biometric databases. - 2.
+- 1. Matching of biometric samples against biometric databases. - 2.
 Enrollment, analysis, and processing of biometric images and identity data on workstations. - 3.
 Image compression

-BioComponents[TM] bundles our offerings as applications with a user interface.
+BioComponentsTM bundles our offerings as applications with a user interface.
 We also license our software unbundled as building blocks and have primarily sold these offerings as a perpetual license.

 Historically, we sold our software products under perpetual or fixed-term licenses.
 With the introduction of AwareID, we have incorporated SaaS offerings into our product line-up.
-While we did not recognize material revenues from our SaaS offerings during 2022, we expect SaaS to become a significant product offering moving forward.
+While we did not recognize material revenues from our SaaS offerings during 2022 and 2023, we continue to invest in and we expect SaaS to become a significant product offering moving forward.